What You Should Know About Utah Air Quality

 Some Utah cities have created tools to help residents build lifestyle habits that will reduce air pollution.
-Provo City has created the Clean Air Tool Kit a website listing clean air ideas and resources, while counties in the Wasatch Front are working to pass a regulation to prohibit businesses from the use of cleaning solvents containing volatile organic compounds.
+The city of Provo has created the Clean Air Tool Kit — a website listing clean air ideas and resources.
+Counties in the Wasatch Front are working to pass a regulation to prohibit businesses from the use of cleaning solvents containing volatile organic compounds.

 All things considered, the reality of better air quality in Utah lies in the hands of its residents.

 What Can You Do About It?